mtiutiu/Hardware_Playground/mysensors/gw/serial_gw_ATMEGA328P/README.md

  - 0.1 - initial design
  - 0.2 - fixed ceramic resonator pinout
  - 0.3 - removed capacitor from reset switch as it can interfere with arduino serial bootloader if used
- - 0.4 - added ferrite bead for EMI suppression
+ - 0.4 - added VUSB line filtering

 **Credits:**